AMarinhoSN/academic-kickstart/content/project/FleXgeo/index.en.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Differential Geometry", "Protein Dynamics", "Research Software Development"]
+tags = ["differential-geometry", "protein-dynamics", "research-software-development"]

 # Project summary to display on homepage.
 summary = "A software package for protein conformation analyses based on differential geometry"